rmosolgo/graphql-ruby/guides/subscriptions/overview.md

 - __transport__: How does your application deliver payloads to clients?
 - __queueing__: How does your application distribute the work of re-running subscription queries?

-Read more in the {% internal_link "Implementation guide", "subscriptions/implementation" %} or check out the {% internal_link "ActionCable implementation", "subscriptions/action_cable_implementation" %}, {% internal_link "Pusher implementation", "subscriptions/pusher_implementation" %} or {% internal_link "Ably implementation", "subscriptions/ably_implementation" %}.
+Read more in the [Implementation guide](subscriptions/implementation) or check out the [ActionCable implementation](subscriptions/action_cable_implementation), [Pusher implementation](subscriptions/pusher_implementation) or [Ably implementation](subscriptions/ably_implementation).

 ## Broadcasts

 By default, the subscription implementations listed above handle each subscription in total isolation.
 However, this behavior can be optimized by setting up broadcasts.
-Read more in the {% internal_link "Broadcast guide", "subscriptions/broadcast" %}.
+Read more in the [Broadcast guide](subscriptions/broadcast).

 ## Multi-Tenant

-See the {% internal_link "Multi-tenant guide", "subscriptions/multi_tenant" %} for supporting multi-tenancy in GraphQL subscriptions.
+See the [Multi-tenant guide](subscriptions/multi_tenant) for supporting multi-tenancy in GraphQL subscriptions.